-User engagement metrics are vital for the marketing team as it gives a real picture and the extent to which users are engaging with your app on an hourly, daily, weekly or monthly basis.
-Analytics tools such as Google Analytics, Kissmetrics, etc., can be used for measuring your user engagement metrics.
-Here are some of the common user engagement metrics:
+App engagement metrics are vital for the marketing team as it gives a real picture and the extent to which users are engaging with your app on an hourly, daily, weekly or monthly basis.
+App engagement analytics tools such as Google Analytics, Kissmetrics, etc., can be used for measuring your user app engagement metrics.
+Here are some of the common app engagement metrics:

 This metric tells you the percentage of users who quit your app, usually before the initial sign up or after launching your mobile app just once.
 This mobile application performance metric is often referred to as churn rate.

 With the ever-increasing competition in the mobile app industry, if your app’s abandonment rate is going up, you need to go back and see what you can do to re-engage your users and make them use your app again.